Super Affiliate Tips

-In my first “Super Affiliate’s Guide to ppc Marketing“, I went through the process of setting up your ppc campaign using Google Adwords.
-Today I will show you how to do the same, using Microsoft Adcenter.
+In my first “Super Affiliate’s Guide to PPC Marketing“, I went through the process of setting up your ppc campaign using Google Adwords.
+Today I will show you how to do the same, using Microsoft AdCenter.
 If you are already advertising on Google Adwords and just relying on them for your traffic, you shouldn’t be.
 In addition to Google, you should be adding Yahoo and/or MSN to your arsenal.
 The fact of the matter is, Yahoo and MSN traffic almost always performs better with ppc campaigns… and I’ve heard this from many of the biggest ppc marketers in the industry.
 Not only will you see better results, but your ppc and acquisition price will probably be much lower, as you are competing against less advertisers than on Google.
 So Let’s get started!

 Step 1: Signup to Microsoft AdCenter